 Growth in self-employment

-Winners and losers of gig economy
+Winners and losers of the gig economy

 There are some winners from a gig economy – especially high skilled workers; for example, IT experts, computer programmers.
 The gig economy enables workers an enviable opportunity to work from home, choose jobs and earn relatively high wages.